Preparations prior to admission

 The anaesthetist doctor will also be updated regarding your admission, your prior, and recent investigation reports.
 Preparation of your surgery site is done by shaving the necessary part.
 Your consent for surgery will be taken at this time.
 While doing all this, the doctor on duty will try to calm down the nerves of the patient and their dear ones.
 Everyone in the hospital is aware of your anxiety prior to surgery.

 What happens in the operation theater before you are given anesthesia

 In the recovery room

-You shall be shifted to the OT recovery room about 10-15 minutes prior to the time fo surgery.
+You shall be shifted to the OT recovery room about 10-15 minutes prior to the time of surgery.
 Again the nursing staff will recheck all your investigations.
 They will reconfirm that all the preparations are done properly.
-You surgeon or anaesthetist or both will come and meet you, mainly with the intent to calm you down.
+Your surgeon or anaesthetist or both will come and meet you, mainly with the intent to calm you down.
 You will be asked to go to the washroom to pass urine prior to finally shifting you to the operation theatre.

 Inside the operation theatre

 When you enter the theatre, you will be able to see a couple of OT staff getting all the instruments and the gadgets ready.
 You will be made to lie down on the OT table.
 An intravenous line or an IV line will be taken in your hands to administer medications.
 Also, ECG leads, blood pressure cuff and a pulse-oxygen sensor will be applied.
 They will monitor your pulse, BP, oxygen levels, and heart activity throughout your surgery.
 Again the anaesthetist doctor, OT staff, and the surgeon will be talking to you during this whole process so that all this doesn’t seem scary.